Home Projects Co-operative Care Wagin

 We have a vision to form a co-operative in the region that, over time, will provide integrated health, allied health and social care to older people and people living with disabilities and other care needs.
 We also have a commitment to grow a local workforce to provide that care and support.
 As such, we are seeking to establish a new co-operative committed to improving integrated social care and support for Wagin residents and surrounding rural and remote towns such as Narrogin and Darkan.
 The starting point for the project is to establish a concierge service as a community linkage practice.
 Initially run by a paid employee this will connect vulnerable people whose quality of life can improve from linkages to social support along with improved navigation to and co-ordination between services.
 Our longer-term objective is for the co-operative to grow and provide multi-disciplinary care and support to a larger group of people including, in time, those serviced by the NDIS.

-Hear from Co-operative Care Wagin
+Visit the Co-operative Care Wagin website.

 “We chose the co-operative model because long term succession is built into the design and governance of a co-operative, based on shared values and principles.”